An American leader of youth activities emailed me to say the young

 with us and we hope for great things from them in the future.
 Thank you for the information and keep up the great work, kids!

-I have already shared this on the Wildlife Tourism Australia website, but thought it may also reach some interested persons here.
+I have already shared this on the Wildlife Tourism Australia website, but thought it may also reach sophotographing_jellyfishme interested persons here.

 There are some excellent tips and it also includes links to a number of other very useful sites, some of which link to further sites …